Skip to content

 }

-# If metadata is present, perform custom checks
+# If metadata is present and verified, perform custom checks

 # Check organization if specified